Jered Weaver: 2008

 On June 28, 2008, he and José Arredondo combined to no-hit the Los Angeles Dodgers over eight innings, but still lost the game 1–0.
 This was only the fourth time in major league history that a no-hit bid was unable to go nine innings because of the home team winning the game, and the first as a combined effort.
 Because they did not pitch nine innings, it is not officially considered a no-hitter.

-Weaver made his first career relief appearance against the Boston Red Sox at Fenway Park in Game 3 of the 2008 ALDS.
+Weaver made his first career relief appearance against the Red Sox at Fenway Park in Game 3 of the 2008 AL Division Series.
 He recorded the win in the bottom of the 12th inning in order to keep the Angels, who previously were down 2–0 in the series, hopes of winning the series alive.

 2009

 On June 14, 2009, Weaver had his first complete game shutout against the San Diego Padres.

 On June 20, 2009, Weaver started for the Angels against the Los Angeles Dodgers.
 The opposing starter was his older brother Jeff Weaver.
 This was the first pitching matchup between brothers since 2002 when Andy and Alan Benes matched up and only the 15th such game since 1967.
 The Dodgers won 6–4, with Jeff getting the win and Jered taking the loss.

-Weaver was awarded the inaugural Nick Adenhart Pitcher of the Year award, named after Jered's teammate, for best pitcher on the Angels roster.
+Weaver was awarded the inaugural Nick Adenhart Pitcher of the Year award, named after Jered's former teammate, for best pitcher on the Angels roster.